DaveyJH/DaveyJH/README.md

 ## About Me

 👋 Hi, I’m @DaveyJH.
-A Junior Software Developer, residing in the South West of the UK...sometimes.
+A Software Engineer, residing in the South West of the UK...sometimes.

 I am currently working with